midonet/midonet/docs/arp-table.md

 executes all operations in the ZooKeeper reactor thread.

 `ArpRequestBroker` is in turn responsible of deciding when ARP requests should be emitted and when to actually write to the `ArpCache`.
-Virtal routers use the `ArpRequestBroker` to read MAC addresses from the table or notify that they received an ARP reply.
+Virtual routers use the `ArpRequestBroker` to read MAC addresses from the table or notify that they received an ARP reply.